 There are still inexplicable secrets and conscious or unconscious exclusions.

-I am sure I have forgotten important people who have helped shape me, or for whom I cannot find online info to share with you.
+I am sure I have forgotten important people who have shaped me, or for whom I cannot find online info to share with you.
 I think of Mike McDonnell in Santa Rosa.
-I think of women friends.
+I think of Women friends.
 I think of my in-laws.
 I think of rogues, Sangha members, and people it would be better for one reason or another not to introduce you to.

 Life is big.

 There is so much to explore, and so much that is inexplicable.

 I wouldn't have it any other way... would you?